 If you have enjoyed this recipe for Victoria Sponge Cake with fresh raspberry jam filling you may also like these:

-Learning to master a simple recipe and make it well is the foundation to becoming a great cook and baker.
-Cake decorating and presentation are of no importance if the product being served and shared does not taste appealing.
-Flavour comes first in any feast.
+While this cake may be easy to make, learning to master a simple recipe and make it well is the foundation to becoming a great cook and baker.
+Since cake decorating and presentation are of no importance if the product being served and shared does not taste appealing.
+And flavour always comes first in any feast.
 Never more so than when the feast is marking a special occasion.
-Friends and family bring out the flavour even further, as my long held belief shows that food shared always tastes better.
+Because, friends and family bring out the flavour even further, as my long held belief shows that food shared always tastes better.